Frequently Asked Questions

 How do I withdraw from a Part-time Studies class or classes?

-For further information about part-time studies refunds, please visit Part-time Studies Fees and Refunds.Top
+For further information on withdrawing from a Part-time Studies course, visit the Part-time Studies Withdrawals page.
+For information about part-time studies refunds, please visit Part-time Studies Fees and Refunds.Top

 How do I withdraw from a course within my full-time program?